New Stanton Volunteer Fire Department History

-The early efforts of the volunteers were to provide fund raising activities to augment firefighting equipment.
+The early efforts of the volunteers concentrated on fund raising activities to augment firefighting equipment.
 The Seagrave engine survived a freak hurricane that destroyed the first 'fire station,' a one-vehicle garage loaned by Mr. Harry Smith, [operator of Smith's Rest Nest Motel] in August of 1951.
 This led to the start of the new building in April 1952 and the fire department 'moved in' later that year.
 Early in 1956, the group realized the need to replace the 1923 Seagrave fire engine with a more modern vehicle.
 A committee was formed and the search led to the John Bean manufacturing facility in Lansing, Michigan.
 A 1957 Ford chassis was purchased from Walt’s Ford dealership in New Stanton and in early May 1957, a crew delivered a new 1957 500 GPM triple combination pumper to the small village.
 Also at this time, the Pennsylvania Highway Department (now Penn DOT) was laying plans for Interstate 70 and needed some of the land owned by the Department for a cloverleaf.
 The Department negotiated and received $9,000. for several parcels.
 This had a major impact on the ability to purchase the 1957 fire engine.
 It’s interesting to note the Department was fighting for their very existence at this time as the highway department also wanted the building land for the new interstate highway.
 Ironically, with the construction of the new interchange 1,600 feet west, the department is not able to "reclaim" this lost land.